 This apparent spatial competition among "apex predators" (humans and bears) suggests why the vegetation might have been distributed as described.
 The Spanish explorers recorded areas that were obviously burned annually, particularly around villages, "with not a tree or shrub to be seen."
 Such would serve agricultural purposes to produce annual plants with harvestable seed but it would also create a defensive perimeter, areas bereft of food for bears, burned annually so that one could see either bears or any other enemy attempting an undetected approach.
-People would site their villages to stake a defensible territory adjacent to the salmon weirs and with adequate sight-lines, just as they would put them near stone appropriate for mortars to reduce transportation costs.
+People would site their villages to stake a defensible territory adjacent to the salmon weirs and with adequate sight-lines, just as their seasonal habitations are found near stone appropriate for mortars to reduce transportation costs.
 In areas between villages, fire was apparently less frequent, with the Spanish describing "lush" brush and tree cover.
 These possible "bear zones" between villages might have been avoided by Indians unless in a larger hunting or trading party.
-These were the locations where the Spanish more often described game.
+These were the locations where the Spanish more often described both bears and other large game.

-As an example, the map at left describes a rough outline of tribal territories at the time of European intrusion.
+Consider the map at left, which describes a rough outline of linguistic tribal territories at the time of European intrusion.
 Note that this is not the pattern of actual settlements but a rough estimate of the areas under tribal control.
 The map at right shows the distribution of archaeological sites spanning a very long period (including long droughts and other climate variations) with the area showing relatively few archaeological sites in pink.
 The "pink area" is similar in shape to the unoccupied area at left.